 A faculty supervised program of reading and study in communication.
 May be repeated for credit.
 Requires written permission of instructor, chair, and dean.
-See COMS webiste for full guidelines.
+See COMS website for full guidelines.
 Offered every semester.

 A faculty supervised project (such as internship or research experience) for credit.
-Does not count toward the COMS major.
-Students can accumulate a maximum of 8 units.
+DOES NOT count toward the COMS major.
+Students can accumulate a maximum 8 units.